trailbot/client/GETTING-STARTED.md

 The installation process of Trailbot comprises, in this order:
 + Installing [Trailbot Client](https://github.com/trailbot/client) in your computer.
-+ Installing [Trailbot Watcher](https://github.com/trailbot/watcher) in your servers.
++ Installing [Trailbot Watcher](https://github.com/trailbot/watcher) in your server/s.

 The installation of Trailbot Client __MUST__ be done before starting to install any Trailbot watcher.

-Then, when you run Trailbot Client for the first time, it guides you through the process of installing and setting up Trailbot watcher.
+Then, when you run Trailbot Client for the first time, it will guide you through the process of installing and setting up Trailbot watcher on your server/s.

-Installing your own [Trailbot Vault](https://github.com/trailbot/vault) in another server is optional—you can use the "official" vault instance run by [Stampery](https://stampery.com), which is available at `vault.trailbot.io:8443`.
+Installing your own [Trailbot Vault](https://github.com/trailbot/vault) in a separate server is optional—you can use the "official" vault instance run by [Stampery](https://stampery.com), which is available at `vault.trailbot.io:8443`.

 ## Installing Trailbot Client